 What makes us stand out from other training programs is the “follow along” we provide.
 As long as the graduate is working at Vanderbilt, we provide help on the job.
 We also provide support for the graduate, parents and managers.

-Project Opportunity will soon be named Project SEARCH.
+Project Opportunity will soon be renamed Project SEARCH.

 The ideal Internship candidate:

 - Accepts and improves from constructive feedback